Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 Rule ID: Lambda-002

 Ensure that all your Amazon Lambda functions are configured to allow access only to trusted AWS accounts in order to protect against unauthorized cross-account access.
-Before running this rule by the Trend Micro Cloud One™ – Conformity engine, the list with the trusted AWS account identifiers must be configured in the rule settings, on your Conformity account console.
+Before running this rule by the Trend Cloud One™ – Conformity engine, the list with the trusted AWS account identifiers must be configured in the rule settings, on your Conformity account console.
 Conformity tracks Amazon Lambda permission policies (also known as resource-based policies) and alerts if a function can be invoked from a foreign AWS cloud account (unless the account has been explicitly specified within the rule settings as a trusted account).

 This rule can help you with the following compliance standards: